Partner Mission and Vision

 Why a Partner's Mission and Vision is Important?

 This is unfortunate.
 Even if these statements are concise and simple, they’re an important means of ensuring that everyone—especially executives and account managers—is on track to achieve their goals.
-A study by Forbes found that people who find their companies' vision meaningful achieve a 68% engagement rate.
+Our advice is to include the mission and vision statements in the partner planning process and reviews.

 How to craft a mission and vision statement?